Britten66/qa-portfolio/README.md

 BDD is used only on the record lifecycle feature, where stakeholder readability is worth the indirection.
 Everything else stays as plain Playwright specs.

-## Architecture decisions

-**Live-target testing.** No staging environment, no test doubles.
-Production is the test target.
-Catches CDN, DNS, third-party service, and config-drift regressions that staging suites miss.

-**Session reuse.** A single login runs in `global-setup.js`, persists storage state to `apps/<app>/.auth/user.json`, and replays across every authenticated suite.
-Avoids rate limits and saves ~3s per spec.

-**Project partitioning.** Public, authenticated, API-smoke, and BDD suites are separate Playwright projects.
+**Behind The Project Idea .** Public, authenticated, API-smoke, and BDD suites are separate Playwright projects.
 Public regressions are visible independently of auth failures, which matters when third-party auth services flake.

 ## Repo layout